 Note that the IRS (Internal Revenue Service) has a tax exemption for vacation rental properties that are only rented out for 14 days or less.
 Any vacation rental income that meets this qualification is not taxed.

-However, if you rent out your vacation rental for more than two weeks per year, then you’re required to pay taxes on the income you make from it.
+However, if you rent out your vacation rental for more than two weeks per year, then according to tax rules you’re required to pay taxes on the income you make from it.
 Still, there are opportunities to write off various expenses, such as mortgage interest and property tax.

 To prove to the IRS that your rental income is taxable or non-taxable, you’re required to keep track of the dates when guests stayed at your vacation rental property.
 Vacation rental agreements can serve as proof in the case of an audit from the IRS.
 If you don’t have your vacation rental agreements, you’ll need to figure out another way to prove your bookings or face tax consequences.

 It’s not common for vacation rental guests to leave notable damage to your property, but the risk is always there.
 And if you don’t have a vacation rental agreement in place, then you’ll be stuck covering the cost of repairs or replacements for anything that was damaged.
-But with an agreement in place, you can file a claim with your insurance company and receive more coverage, spending less out of pocket.
+But with an agreement in place, you can file a claim for your property damage insurance and receive more coverage, spending less out of pocket.

-What Should Be Included in a Rental Agreement?
+What Should Be Included in a Vacation Rental Agreement Writing?